-It would have also created player penalties for giving action to unlicensed, offshore sites.
-This bill was supported by the PokerStars coalition, but not the Pechanga coalition.
+Additionally, it would have created player penalties for giving action to unlicensed, offshore sites.
+This bill had the support of the PokerStars coalition, but not the Pechanga coalition.

 Assemblyman Mike Gatto introduced AB 9 during the 2015 California legislative session.
-This bill included a bad actor clause and did not permit licensing of racetracks.
-It was supported by the Pechanga Coalition, but not the PokerStars Coalition.
+This bill included a “bad actor” clause and did not permit licensing of racetracks.
+This bill had the support of the Pechanga’s coalition, but not PokerStars’ coalition.

-State Senator Isadore Hall and Assemblyman Adam Gray introduced SB 278 and AB 431, respectively.
-These were placeholder bills with no major language pertaining to online poker.
+Finally, State Sen. Isadore Hall and Assemblyman Gray introduced SB 278 and AB 431, respectively.
+These were placeholder bills with no primary language about online poker.

 The PokerStars coalition also supports the inclusion of the state’s racetracks.
-It is thought that any bill that does not include the horse racing industry will be vetoed by Gov. Jerry Brown.
+The consensus is that any bill that does not include the horse racing industry will get a veto by Gov. Jerry Brown.